Cornelii/TIL/Algorithms_and_DataStructure/DataStructure/Stack/Stack.md

 1. Read token
 2. If  Operand, printout
 3. If Operator (includeing paranthesis)
-        * High priority: stack push, lower
+        * Higher priority than one in stack: stack push, lower
-        * Lower priority: Pop from stack until lower-priority operator come out, after that push
+        * Lower priority than one in stack: Pop from stack until meet lower-priority operator come out, after that push
         * If no operator on top: Push
 4. If token is right paranthesis ")"
     * stack pop until, "(" be on top